 What drives us?
 What makes us decide something?

-Deepak Chopra tells us that it is intention that is the creative force which leads us to making choices, expressing our desires and aspirations, and is the starting point for every dream we have about ourselves and our life.
+Deepak Chopra tells us that it is intention that is the creative force that leads us to make choices, express our desires and aspirations, and is the starting point for every dream we have about ourselves and our life.

 So intention is a word we throw around quite a bit.
 We create ‘new’ intentions at the start of the New Year.
 We ‘intend’ to lose weight, to get a new job, to move home, to read more and thousands of other ideas that we intend to do.